Muscles in Action: Conclusion

 \section{Conclusion}

-This paper presents a new visual perception task and dataset for modelling muscle activity from video.
-We compared several models and showed that Transformers often outperform other methods at building these representations.
-Due to the importance of building rich and accurate representations of people, we believe this multimodal signal will be useful for many applications in sports, fitness, and AR/VR.
+This paper presents a new multi-modal dataset, the Muscles in Action (MIA) dataset, for modeling the relationship between muscle activity and motion.
+We present our framework for learning the bidirectional mapping between the modalities.
+We also demo how our bidirectional model can be used to generate recommended motions conditioned on muscle activity objectives.

-\textbf{Acknowledgements:} This research is based on work partially supported by the NSF NRI Award \#1925157.
+\textbf{Acknowledgements:} We would like to thank our subjects for participating in the dataset.
+We'd also like to thank Jianbo Shi, Georgia Gkioxari, Huy Ha and Kamyar Ghasemipour for their helpful feedback.
+This research is based on work partially supported by the NSF NRI Award \#1925157.
 M.C.\ is supported by the Amazon CAIT PhD fellowship.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the sponsors.

 { }